Skip to content

 NFS

-Setup guide for sharing files using NFS between Ubuntu systems.
+Setup guide for sharing files over a local network using NFS between Linux and Unix-like systems.

 Server